Complexity Powered Machine Intelligent Classification of Quantum Many-Body Dynamics

-Meanwhile, Euclidean distance is equally crucial, relying solely on $E_{ij}$ for classification also not achieve optimal results.
-Regarding this point, we will incorporate specific examples and present the results in the supplementary materials~\cite{SM}.

-\textit{Diffusion map}- Once the distance between the data is defined, we can discover the underlying manifold for a given dataset by the diffusion map algorithm~\cite{Coifman2005_pnas,Coifman2005_pnas1,Coifman2006_acha,Delaporte2008AnIT_book,lidiak2020unsupervised}, thereby achieving dimension reduction and clustering.
+\textit{Diffusion map}- Once the distance between the data is defined, we can discover the underlying manifold for a given dataset by the diffusion map algorithm~\cite{lidiak2020unsupervised}, thereby achieving dimension reduction and clustering.
 The similarity matrix is then given by a Gaussian kernel,

-where $\epsilon$ is the Gaussian kernel coefficient.
-Using Eq.~(\ref{similarity1}), we obtain the similarity matrix of $N$ randomly sampled Hamiltonians in the parameters space, i.e., $K_{ij}\xrightarrow{}1$ if two samples are similar, otherwise, $K_{ij}\xrightarrow{}0$.
-The probability transition matrix is defined as $P_{ij}=K_{ij}/\sum_{j=1}^{N}K_{ij}$ to describe the diffusion progress.
-After $t$ steps, the diffusion distance between sample $i$ and $j$ on the manifold is $d^{t}_{ij}=\sum_{n}[(P_{in}^{t}-P_{jn}^{t})^2/\sum_{n'}K_{nn'}]=\sum_{n=1}^{N-1}\lambda_{n}^{2t}[(\phi_{n})_i-(\phi_{n})_j]^2$, where $\phi_n$ is the $n$-th right eigenvectors of $\hat{\mathbf{P}}$ and $\lambda_{n}$ is the $n$-th eigenvalue, $n=0,1,...,N-1$.
-After long time diffusion, the first few components $\phi_n$ that have the largest eigenvalues $\lambda_n\approx1$ will dominate in the manifold diffusion process.
-Consequently, the prime information of the manifold diffusion distance is encoded within these few components and they form a low-dimensional representation of the original sequential data.
-The phase classification can be obtained by clustering those low-dimensional representation.
-Next, we will apply this diffusion map algorithm based on complexity-boosted distance to different dynamical quantum systems.
+Here $\epsilon$ is the adjustable Gaussian kernel coefficient.
+Using Eq.~(\ref{similarity1}), we construct the similarity matrix for $N$ randomly sampled Hamiltonians in parameter space, where $K_{ij}\xrightarrow{}1$ indicates similarity between two samples and $K_{ij}\xrightarrow{}0$ otherwise.
+The probability transition matrix is defined as $P_{ij}=K_{ij}/\sum_{j=1}^{N}K_{ij}$ to describe the progress of diffusion.
+After $t$ steps, the diffusion distance between sample $i$ and $j$ on the manifold is $d^{t}_{ij}=\sum_{n}[(P_{in}^{t}-P_{jn}^{t})^2/\sum_{n'}K_{nn'}]=\sum_{n=1}^{N-1}\lambda_{n}^{2t}[(\phi_{n})_i-(\phi_{n})_j]^2$, where $\phi_n$ denotes the $n$-th right eigenvector of $\hat{\mathbf{P}}$ and $\lambda_{n}$ is the $n$-th eigenvalue ($n=0,1,...,N-1$).
+After long diffusion time, the first few components $\phi_n$ that have the largest eigenvalues $\lambda_n\approx1$ will dominate in the manifold diffusion process.
+Consequently, the essential information of the manifold diffusion distance is contained within these few components, and they form a low-dimensional representation of the original sequential data.
+Phase classification can then be derived by clustering these compact representations.
+Next, we will apply this diffusion map algorithm based on TFCAD to different dynamical quantum systems.